-A chargeback rate above the 1% industry maximum standard will result in you being labelled a high-risk merchant, which can cost you business with major credit card processing companies, such as Visa or MasterCard.
+A chargeback rate above the 1% industry maximum standard will result in you being labelled a high-risk merchant, which can cost you business with major credit card processing companies.
 Because of this, most companies use this as the benchmark to stay below, optimizing to reduce even further when possible.
 To gauge your chargeback rate, use industry averages as benchmarks.

 Whether or not you are struggling to keep your chargeback rate below 1%, you should always be optimizing your buying experience to reduce your chargeback rate.
 By keeping your chargeback rate low, you eliminate fraud, reduce additional fees, and capture more revenue.

 Below is a list of 9 strategies to optimize your ecommerce store for chargebacks:

 In many cases, open, clear communication with the customer can resolve issues customers have and prevent chargebacks from occurring.
 Enabling customer support via live chat, a call centre, or a knowledge base can give customers answers and peace of mind about the shipment, quality, and warranty of their product.

 Abide by all credit card processing rules, including payment card industry (PCI) compliance standards, which are technical and operational standards businesses are required to follow when processing and storing credit card data.
 These guidelines are required to be followed by any credit card payment processor.

 Without properly processing credit card transactions using these standards, you risk being liable for the fraud and chargebacks that occur on your platform.